ZtModArchive/Complete-Ecosystem-Scenario/README.md

 >
 > \- Unknown Zoo Tycoon 2 developer

-This is an attempt at remaking a scrapped scenario from Zoo Tycoon 1.
+This is an attempt at remaking a scrapped scenario from Zoo Tycoon 2, which involved putting both savannah herbivores and carnivores together in the same habitat.